ManageIQ/ui-components/README.md

 ## Development Environment

 You need to have installed [Node.js >= 6  and npm >= 3](https://docs.npmjs.com/getting-started/installing-node) on your system.
 It is recommended to use a node version manager such as [n](https://www.npmjs.com/package/n).
 If you have node installed then it is just `yarn global add n` and then `n lts` to use the latest LTS version of node (see the doces for switching versions).

 Install these node packages globally in the system
 ```
 npm install -g yarn
-yarn global add typings bower webpack wiredep-cli typescript typescript-formatter
+yarn global add typings webpack wiredep-cli typescript typescript-formatter
 ```

 After [yarn](http://yarn.io) is installed, it is pretty much a replacement for npm, with faster, more dependable  builds